giellalt/lang-fkv/fkv.md

+# Kven Finnish description

+All documents in one file

 # Disambiguator for Kven

 ## Sets

 Sentence delimiters are the following: "<.>" "<...>" "<!>" "<?>" "<¶>"

 ### Part-of-Speech
 * N = noun